kenellorando/kenellorando.com/README.md

-# kenellorando.com
+# sct

-This site is no longer active.
-The code here is only used by [@kenellorando](https://github.com/kenellorando) to test static site container deployments.
+`static-container-test` is extremely basic container application for use in testing infrastructure systems and Kubernetes clusters.